Below is our latest letter to clients. You may download the full PDF here. Please share and enjoy.

 * Andvari performance represents actual trading performance of all, actual clients beginning on 4/12/13.
 Performance from 12/31/12 to 4/12/13 is actual performance of proprietary accounts, namely the accounts of Andvari’s principal, Douglas Ott.
 Andvari believes including Ott’s performance figures for the first 4 months and 12 days of 2013 is fair as he managed those accounts similarly to Andvari’s first clients.
 All performance, including the initial proprietary period, are net of management fees—assumed to be 1.25% per annum, paid quarterly, as currently advertised—net of brokerage commissions and expenses, time-weighted, and includes all cash and other securities.
 Performance includes realized and unrealized returns and excludes the effects of taxes on incurred gains or losses.
 Andvari does not certify the accuracy of these numbers.
 Performance data quoted represents past performance and does not guarantee future results.

-The index ETFs are listed as benchmarks and are total return figures and assumes dividends are reinvested.
-The S&P 500 ETF (SPY) is an exchange traded fund based on the S&P 500 index, which is a float-adjusted, capitalization-weighted index of 500 U.S. large-capitalization stocks representing all major industries.
-The Russell 2000 ETF is an exchange traded fund based on the Russell 2000 Index, which is an index of 2,000 U.S. small-cap stocks.
+The exchange traded funds (ETFs) are listed as benchmarks and are total return figures and assumes dividends are reinvested.
+The SPY ETF is based on the S&P 500 Index, which is a float-adjusted, capitalization-weighted index of 500 U.S. large-capitalization stocks representing all major industries.
+The IWM ETF is based on the Russell 2000 Index, an index of 2,000 U.S. small-cap stocks.
 It is not possible to invest directly in an index.
 Because Andvari client portfolios are non-diversified, the performance of each holding will have a greater impact on results and may make them more volatile than a more diversified index.
 Andvari also engages or may engage in strategies not employed by the S&P 500 or the Russell 2000 including, without limitation, the use of leverage.

 One may request a list of all securities mentioned or recommended for the preceding year as of the date of this letter.
 You may contact Andvari using the information below.
 Actual client results may differ from results depicted in this letter.
 Any investment involves substantial risks, including, but not limited to, pricing volatility, inadequate liquidity, and the loss of principal.
 Investment strategies managed by Andvari Associates LLC may have a position in the securities or assets discussed in this article.
 Securities mentioned may not be representative of the Andvari's current or future investments.
 Andvari may re-evaluate its holdings in any mentioned securities and may buy, sell or cover certain positions without notice.